spectrumcomputing/ZX-Spectrum/The Complete Machine Code Tutor/Readme.md

 ### The Complete Machine Code Tutor

 The [Complete Machine Code Tutor](https://spectrumcomputing.co.uk/entry/8031/ZX-Spectrum/The_Complete_Machine_Code_Tutor) was published by New Generation Software in 1984.
-Way back in 2018 Nomad from the Spectrum Computing Forums took images of the screens from every lesson.
+In 2018 Nomad from the Spectrum Computing Forums took images of the screens from every lesson.

 Follow the links below to view the screens for each of the lessons.